torandi/cprog/labb3/README.md

 * equiping item: 5
 * using an item: 5
 * attack/block: Decided by player

+If you try a action that you don't have enough points for and you are not in a fight the game will automaticly end your turn, and retry the action next turn.

 ### The battle
 When a player attack (A) another player (B) , the following happens